agility-game/home-asistant-dashboard/100/README.md

 # 100 - Introduction

-The goal of this project is to have a (wall mounted tablet running a) dashboard to control my activities.
-See also 24-Hours Clock.
+The goal of this project is to have a (wall mounted tablet running a) dashboard to control the agility game.

-The goal is really to have one screen single page application to easily navigate between (rooms/activities) and automate the boring stuff.
+The goal is really to have one screen single page application to easily navigate between (areas/activities) and automate the boring stuff.